Arachni/arachni/README.md

 Users just need to take a look at the help output.<br/>
 However, extensive [documentation](http://github.com/Zapotek/arachni/wiki) exists as well for those who want to be aware of all the details.

+Finally, despite the fact that Arachni is targeted towards web application security, it can easily be used for general purpose scaping, data-mining, etc with the addition of custom modules.

 Feature List
 ------------